-I spent my teens and most of my twenties (okay, and some of my thirties, too) searching for someone to teach me the secrets of the universe.
+I spent my teens and most of my twenties (and some of my thirties, too) searching for someone to teach me the secrets of the universe.

-I was certain there was a manuscript hidden in the rare books room of the university, a hidden mentor, some place I needed to travel to or an adventure I had to have.
+I was certain there was a manuscript hidden in the rare books room of the university, a secret society I’d be asked to join, some place I needed to travel to, or an adventure I had to have to find communion.

-Words like “initiation” and “vision quest” perked my ears and sent me sniffing down the next dead end.
+Words like “initiation” and “vision quest” had me perking my ears, but ultimately each trail led to the next dead end.

-At the same time, I was hearing the usual axioms: the answer lies within, and you already know everything you need.
+Like you, I was hearing the usual axioms: “the answer lies within,” “you already know everything you need.”

 So I continued my search for my personal Yoda or Mr. Miyagi.

 There’s another popular axiom: be careful what you wish for.

 You remember The Karate Kid, right?